Professor Suganthi John BA, MA, RSA Cert TESL, PhD

 I am a Fellow of the Higher Education Academy

 Before pursuing my PhD at the University of Birmingham in 2000, I lived and worked in Singapore.
-I graduated in 2005 and moved back to Singapore for a brief period.
-In 2007, I moved to Birmingham to take up a position at the University.
+I graduated in 2005 with a PhD from Birmingham and moved back to Singapore for a brief period.
+In 2007, I was offered a position at Birmingham.
 I was initially in the English for International Students Unit (now known as the Birmingham International Academy) and joined the Department of English Language and Linguistics in 2009.

 - The Practice of Writing